 Contact Your Auburn Dentist Today

-There are many decisions to be made when choosing the right dental bridge.
+There are many factors you should consider when choosing the right dental bridge.
 A knowledgeable, experienced dentist will make the process much easier and less stressful.
-Schedule an appointment with Dr. Markham today to discuss your dental bridge options.
+Make an appointment with Dr. Markham today to discuss your dental bridge options.
 Call 530-507-8989.